bytedeco/javacv/README.txt

                                                 randomR.put(1, 2, randomR.get(1, 2)*f);
         randomR.put(2, 0, randomR.get(2, 0)/f); randomR.put(2, 1, randomR.get(2, 1)/f);
         System.out.println(randomR);

+        // We can "cast" Pointer objects by instantiating a new object of the desired class.
+        CvHaarClassifierCascade cascade = new CvHaarClassifierCascade(cvLoad(cascadeName));

+        // Objects allocated with a create*() or clone() factory method are automatically
+        // garbage collected, but may also explicitly be freed with the release() method.
+        CvMemStorage storage = CvMemStorage.create();

+        // Contiguous regions of native memory may be allocated using createArray() factory methods.
+        CvPoint[] hatPoints = CvPoint.createArray(3);
+        CvSeq.PointerByReference contourPointer = new CvSeq.PointerByReference();
+        int sizeofCvContour = com.sun.jna.Native.getNativeSize(CvContour.ByValue.class);

         // Again, FFmpegFrameRecorder also exists as a more versatile alternative.
         FrameRecorder recorder = new OpenCVFrameRecorder("output.avi", grabbedImage.width, grabbedImage.height);